Ferhatmedtahar/Ferhatmedtahar/README.md

 Hey there! 🚀 I'm a Front-End Web Developer on an exciting coding journey, crafting captivating digital experiences for users to enjoy effortlessly.

-## About Myself 😎
+## About Myself

 I'm passionate about web development and currently diving deep into learning Next.js.
 I strive to create web appsthat are pixel-perfect, user-friendly, and accessible to everyone.

-🛠️ Built multiple projects, showcasing my front-end skills with various technologies.
+🛠️ Built multiple projects while learning , showcasing my front-end skills with various technologies.
 I love checking out others' work, and learning in the process.

+and when im not coding i enjoy going to gym to stay healthy and active and  get stronger

 ## Let's Connect 🤝